 11. Cuban flan

 We wrote in more detail on how to cook a Cuban flan earlier.
 And here you will find an easier recipe.
-But if you are preparing flan for the first time, I advise you to refer to the recipe link.
+But if you are preparing this wonderful Cuban food for the first time, I advise you to refer to the recipe link.

 You need 1/2 cup white sugar for flan and 1/2 cup white sugar for caramel, 1 can sweetened condensed milk, 4 eggs, 2 cans evaporated milk, 2 tsp vanilla extract.